Management Skills: Definition and Examples

 2. Planning and strategy skills

-Whether you’re managing people, projects or a combination of the two, the ability to prepare a vision for the future and strategize solutions is essential to good management.
+Whether you are managing people, projects or a combination of the two, the ability to prepare a vision for the future and strategise solutions is essential to good management.
 Planning skills help when setting goals and determining the most efficient path to meet objectives.
 A strategic manager is someone who can spot inefficiencies and quickly identify solutions to challenges.
-They can also recognise the steps each team member should take to overcome obstacles and complete projects.
+They can also recognise the steps each team member is required to take to overcome obstacles and complete projects.

 Planning and strategy skills examples: